mattg317/Week2/LessonPlans/2/Activities/01-Stu_warmup/Instructions.md

 ## Instructions

-* Create a VBA script that replaces the hornets in the cells with bugs and bees.
+* Create a VBA Script to complete the budget checker.

-* Part I: Count the number of Hornets Found then provide users with the count.

-* Part II: Each time you find Hornets replace them with "Bugs"

-* Part III: You have a max amount of Bees and Hornets, utilize no more than what's provided.
-If there are still hornets left, provide the user with a message stating: "Oh no!
-We still have hornets..."
+* There are three parts to this problem.

+  * Part 1: Calculate the total after fees and enter the value in the "Total" cell

+  * Part II: Create a Message Box for the user to designate whether the amount after fees is within or above budget.

+  * Part III (Challenge): If the price is over budget, correct the price such that it fits within the max of the user budget.
+Be sure to round down!
+(Example: If the user's budget is 100 and the fees are 15%, the max price is 86)

+## Hints

+* Break up the problem into smaller steps.

+* Look at old code!